SSWConsulting/SSW.Rules.Content/rules/warn-then-try-calling-them/rule.md

 If it’s not urgent, before calling, ping someone on IM first with *"Can I call you now?
 It's about xxx"*

-If it is urgent or you are blocked, then proceed with a warning *“Calling you in 5 mins to talk about xxx.”*
+If it is urgent or you are blocked, then proceed with a warning *“Calling you in 1 min to talk about xxx.”*

 The gold standard is to provide a source so the person being called has a reference explaining the reason for the call in detail.